Pulumi vs. Cloud Templates

-- Provision a GKE Kubernetes cluster and then deploy Kubernetes apps to it
+- Provision GKE Kubernetes clusters and deploy Kubernetes apps into them

-- Provision Let’s Encrypt SSL certificates, Cloudflare DNS, and AWS compute resources
+- Combine Let’s Encrypt SSL certificates, Cloudflare DNS configuration, and AWS compute resources, all in the same program